Abdallah-A-Raafat/Nuralhealer/ai/Data/RAG/deprission/types/combined/Double Depression.md

 What is double depression?
 Although the Diagnostic and Statistical Manual of Mental Disorders, 5th edition (DSM-5) doesn‘t recognize the term “double depression,“ it does recognize the two diagnoses that make up double depression: persistent depressive disorder (PDD) and major depressive disorder (MDD).

 Double depression happens when someone with PDD also meets the diagnostic criteria for MDD.
-If you live with PDD, chances are you’ll experience double depression at some point — in fact, up to 3 in 4Trusted Source people with PDD will also experience MDD in their lifetime.
+If you live with PDD, chances are you’ll experience double depression at some point — in fact, up to 3 in 4 people with PDD will also experience MDD in their lifetime.

 Persistent depressive disorder (PDD)
 PDD used to be called dysthymia or dysthymic disorder.
 Some people also know it as high-functioning depression.